Quilt Show at the Kingman Tavern Museum July 22, 2023

 Address: 41 Main Street, Cummington, MA 01026

 From the East (Northampton): Take Route 9 west into Cummington.
-After cross the red bridge, take a right onto Main St (at Berkshire Trails Elementary School).
+After crossing the metal bridge, take a right onto Main Street.
 The museum will be on your left, about half a mile up.

 From the East (Northampton): Take Route 9 west into Cummington.
-After cross the red bridge, take a right onto Main St (at Berkshire Trails Elementary School).
+After crossing the metal bridge, take a right onto Main Street.
 The museum will be on your left, about half a mile up.